Muma College of Business to host the Florida Business Analytics Forum in April; Hundreds expected to attend

 - Hari Balakrishnan, one of the co-founders of Cambridge Mobile Telematics, a company that applies analytics to change the way insurance works.
 Its driver's tracking tool is now a mobile app on a consumer device that aids the insurance industry's management of risk.

-The symposium is aimed at senior-level business and industry leaders in Florida along with selected faculty members from universities all across the state and the nation.
+The forum is aimed at senior-level business and industry leaders in Florida along with selected faculty members from universities all across the state and the nation.
 Also attending will be USF faculty, administration and students involved in the analytics programs.